korboybeats/map_editor_scripts_updated_v1/README.md

-## mostly fireproof's Map Editor updated by korboybeats
+## mostly fireproof's Map Editor Tool updated by korboybeats

 ### Getting started:
 1. Download this repo and replace your current scripts (back them up first if you have changed anything you want to keep).